 *Keep in mind that the original Pyrex designed before 1998 is thermal-shock resistant, so you don’t need to worry about potential shattering.

 Sudden temperature changes can reap big (negative) results with glassware, such as shattering entirely.
 So what should you do?

-- Never place your hot Pyrex dish onto a wet or cold surface
+- Never place your hot Pyrex dish on a wet or cold surface

-- Never place your hot Pyrex on top of metal, countertops, or sinks
+- Never place your hot Pyrex on top of the metal, countertops, or sinks

 - Do not handle a hot Pyrex dish with a wet cloth, towel, or oven mitt

 Instead, find a safe spot for your Pyrex to cool off, such as a cooling rack or potholder.
 It must be cooled entirely before being washed or placed in the fridge or freezer.

 Preheat Before Inserting

 When baking with Pyrex, it is essential to preheat the oven before inserting the dish.
 Now, this might be confusing, considering a Pyrex shouldn’t be around a sudden temperature change.
 What gives?

 Well, while an oven is preheating, there is a great deal of radiant heat being output into the oven.
 This intense amount of heat is designed to increase the temperature of objects inside.
 Placing the Pyrex during this stage would result in excessive exposure to intense radiant heat.